intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/nnframes/imageInference/README.md

 2. Prepare predict dataset
-You can use your own image data (JPG or PNG), or some images from imagenet-2012 validation dataset <http://image-net.org/download-images> to run the example.
+You can use your own image data (JPG or PNG), or some images from imagenet-2012 validation dataset <http://image-net.org/download-images> to run the example. we use `/tmp/zoo/infer_images` for this example.

 3. Run this example